TheGoodlike13/liberty_or_death/README.md

     olcRootDN: cn=ramuh,dc=goodlike,dc=eu,dc=local

-Ramesh just wasn't doing it for me, so we went full final fantasy instead.
+Ramesh just wasn't doing it for me, so we went full Final Fantasy instead.

+    sudo slappasswd

-Next, I call 'sudo slappasswd', which unexpectedly does not open [this page](https://www.pornhub.com/video?c=4).
+This unexpectedly does not open [this page](https://www.pornhub.com/video?c=4).
 Instead we have to enter the password twice, which then prints us the following hash:

     {SSHA}mcGzfWeCOIwPVFHRUvu7lQJGKPZ2mHpv